All Episodes

 Well, okay.

-What did I ask you what you wanted?
+Did I ask you what you wanted?

-We were talking about me, and then you digress.
+You were talking about me, and then you digress.

-We give her the treatment, manny petty massage.
+We give her the treatment, Manny, Petty, Massage.

-What else is included in that hair?
+What else is included in that?

 Yeah, you're doing fine.